Charlie and Tamsin have been navigating the fast-evolving world of communications since the early 2000s.

 In 2007 he joined the digital marketing agency iCrossing, where he developed the UK’s offer in digital content strategy, and led social media projects for clients such as Visit Wales, Marks and Spencer and MORE TH>N.

 Charlie joined creative agency Neo in 2012 as head of digital.
-Over five years he delivered successful campaigns for clients including WWF-UK, MSIF and the NHS, & led rebrands for Global Justice Now, Fairtrade’s certification agency FLOCERT, Book Aid International, Sedex (the supplier ethical data exchange) and Here.
+Over five years he delivered successful campaigns for clients including WWF-UK, MSIF and the NHS, & led rebrands for Global Justice Now, Fairtrade’s certification agency FLOCERT, Book Aid International, Sedex (the supplier ethical data exchange) and healthcare innovators Here, UK social enterprise of the year in 2017.

 Charlie has since worked as an independent consultant and with agencies including Clearleft and Unfold Stories, as well as founding Birdsong Academy.